pvtl/scripts/wordpress/README.md

 <p>

-Converting a traditional (out of the box) Wordpress site to Bedrock for Git tracking can be tedious.
-This script simply analyses a Wordpress directory and outputs a list of all of the plugins, themes & uploads, and gives guidance on how to handle each
+Converting a traditional (out of the box) WordPress site to Bedrock for Git tracking can be tedious.
+This script simply analyses a WordPress directory and outputs a list of all of the plugins, themes & uploads, and gives guidance on how to handle each

 </p></details>